 We have a wonderful and passionate team leading Patients For Safe Access.
 Learn more about them & their story below.

 Kenny Tynan, a medical cannabis patient, advocate and activist.
+He also holds qualifications in Medicinal Cannabis, cannabis oils, and chronic pain management with cannabis.
 Kenny was diagnosed with a brain tumor in 2015 and turned to cannabis as an alternative treatment.
 Kenny was forced to leave Ireland for Spain when he couldn’t access a safe reliable source, and the government barriers that were in place in Ireland, didn’t allow it.
 After three months of gaining a prescription in Spain for Cannabis oils, Kenny noticed not only did he feel healthy, the debilitating seizures that were taking place due to the tumor - suddenly stopped.
 He was also able to reduce and eliminate other prescriptions.

 On his return to Ireland, Kenny was importing medical cannabis through a friend in Spain, until a package was stopped by customs containing 5 bottles of medicinal cannabis.
 Kenny contacted customs to inform them he wanted it back, and a protest in Athlone, with over 500 in attendance, called for Kenny to be given access to safe medical cannabis.
 A petition with over 6000 signatures to the then Taoiseach was done online requesting that Kenny get a Ministerial Licence to access his medicine legally.